DeepTransport/deep-tensor/README.md

     * Bigoni, Engsig-Karup, Marzouk (2016).
 Spectral tensor-train decomposition.
 SIAM Journal on Scientific Computing 38(4), A2405-A2439.

 The `MultiIndices` class is from the [`ApproximationToolbox`](https://github.com/anthony-nouy/ApproximationToolbox) package of Nouy.

+For TTIRT:

+* CIRT and Jacobian need to be implemented
+* Examples 3 and 4 of TT_IRT_OU need to be need to be tested
+* TT IRT with domain transformation need to tested